codio/site/source/docs/ide/ide-general/inline-preview.html.markdown

 Codio offers dual mode preview.

 1. When you press Preview in the top menu bar, an inline preview window will open up.
-1. You can then expand that into a full screen preview in its own browser tab.
+1. You can then expand that into a full screen preview in its own browser tab by pressing on the icon at the top of the Preview pane.

-If you have the inline preview pane visible, it will auto-refresh as soon as you save a file you are editing.
+If you want to refresh the Preview pane, click on Preview again.
+We will shortly be announcing a hotkey to refresh.

 ![inline preview](/img/docs/inline-preview.png)